tensorflow/java/CONTRIBUTING.md

 ### Native Builds

 By default, the build will attempt to download the existing TensorFlow binaries from the web for the platform it is running on (so you need to have an active internet connection).
-If such binaries are not available for your platform, you will need to build the TensorFlow runtime library from sources, by adding the `-Dnative.build` argument to your Maven command.
+If such binaries are not available for your platform, you will need to build the TensorFlow runtime library from sources, by appending the `-Dnative.build` argument to your Maven command.
 This requires a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few Python dependencies
 (please read [TensorFlow documentation](https://www.tensorflow.org/install/source) for more details).
 Note that building from sources can take multiple hours on a regular laptop.

-### GPU Support

-Currently, due to build time constraints, the GPU binaries only support compute capacities 3.5 and 7.0.
-To use with un-supported GPUs, you have to build it yourself, after changing the value [here](tensorflow-core/tensorflow-core-api/build.sh#L27), setting the environment variable `TF_CUDA_COMPUTE_CAPABILITIES`, or configuring it in a bazel rc file ( i.e. `build --action_env TF_CUDA_COMPUTE_CAPABILITIES="6.1"`).
-While this is far from ideal, we are working on getting more build resources, and for now this is the best option.

 To build for GPU, pass `-Djavacpp.platform.extension=-gpu` to maven.
-By default, the CI options are used for the bazel build, see the above section for more info.
-If you add `bazelrc` files, make sure the `TF_CUDA_COMPUTE_CAPABILITIES` value in them matches the value set elsewhere, as it will take precedence if present.

-### Apple Silicon

-The TensorFlow Java project relies on [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to build and distribute the native binaries for TensorFlow.
-Unfortunately at the moment, GitHub Actions still does not support runners with a
-Apple Silicon chip (such as M1).
-Therefore, we cannot distribute artifacts for this platform, so they must be build locally on these systems.

-Please follow the present [procedure](CONTRIBUTING.md#building) for building TensorFlow Java.
+If you want to use TensorFlow Java with unsupported GPUs, set the environment variable `TF_CUDA_COMPUTE_CAPABILITIES`, or configure it in a bazel rc file (i.e. `build --action_env TF_CUDA_COMPUTE_CAPABILITIES="6.1"`).

 ### Native Crashes